kbriankulig/silversides/README.md

 ### Run a Unit Test

-To run a unit test, setup the shell environment for ROS using `new.bash`, then run a unit test script from `my_pkg/test`.
+To run a unit test, setup the shell environment for ROS using [new.bash](https://github.com/kbriankulig/ros-test/blob/vscode/new.bash), then run a unit test script from `my_pkg/test`.
 For example to run the unit test for `/scripts/listener.py`:

 ```yaml
        cd /root/ros-test